kushaljain0/Calendar/README.md

 - Click the right arrow button (`>`) to go to the next month
 - The current day is highlighted in blue
 - Days from previous and next months are shown in gray

+## How to Use Notes

+- Click on any date cell to add a note.
+An input field and "Save" button will appear at the bottom of the cell.
+- Type your note and click "Save".
+The note will be added to the list for that date.
+- To delete a note, click the × button next to it.
+- Notes are stored in your browser and will persist between sessions.

 ## Technologies Used